 4th May 2021

-From June 2017 to June 2020 two thousand and seven people lost their lives to suicide in New Zealand.
-The annual provisional suicide statistics for 2020-2021 are yet to be released.
+From June 2017 to June 2020 two thousand and seven New Zealander's lost their lives to suicide.

 New Zealanders are disturbingly familiar with the tragic, far-reaching influence of suicide.
-It’s no secret we have the worst rates of youth suicide in the OECD.
+It’s an open secret that we have the worst rate of youth suicide in the OECD.
 This is unacceptable, and although ecoPortal continues to explore health, safety and wellbeing, we have fallen short on discussing the elephant in the room; suicide.

 However, all industries are prone.
 There are no exceptions.

-As the conversation unfolds nationally, there is undoubtedly an urgency and exponential heightening of awareness.
+As the conversation unfolds nationally, there is an undoubted urgency and exponential heightening of awareness.
 Work is being done.
 It has to be done.
 Collectively, we're understanding that discussing mental welfare isn't enough (à la the benefits of yoga and meditation).
-We must bravely (and bluntly) examine the root-cause of these tragic statistics and acknowledging the shadow that looms over New Zealand.
+We must bravely (and bluntly) examine the root-cause of these tragic statistics, and confront the growing shadow that looms over this nation.

 Behind an individual choosing to end their life are a multitude of factors that contribute to a sense of hopelessness.
 Depression is not the only reason.
 Traumatic events, chronic illness, isolation, addiction, grief and other mental illnesses, such as bipolar disorder, dissociative identity disorder, and borderline personality disorder, can all contribute to a greater risk of suicide.

-In this article, we explore useful things New Zealand safety leaders can do in the workplace to help improve the emotional support system for employees.
-These are actionable strategies that can be implemented fairly easily and can send a clear message to people: you are not alone.
+In this article, we hypothesise options New Zealand safety leaders can take to ameliorate emotional support systems for employees.
+These are actionable strategies that can be implemented fairly easily and send a clear message: you are not alone.

 Why New Zealand?

-Much of New Zealand’s Pakeha history comes from rugged, problem-solving settlers, who endured brutal climate conditions to survive and establish a life.
+Much of New Zealand’s Pakeha history comes from the rugged, problem-solving settlers who endured brutal climate conditions to survive and establish their lives.
 Much of the Maori population suffered directly (and still do) from the far-reaching impact of colonisation, and unequal opportunities for much of the 20th century.

-This unique amalgamation of factors has created a culture that is both humble, but deeply proud and patriotic, tough yet kind, occasionally passive-aggressive - yet friendly.
-It’s a strange dichotomy.
+This unique amalgamation of factors has created a culture that is both humble, yet deeply proud; tough, yet kind; passive-aggressive, yet friendly.
+It’s an elusive dichotomy.
 This juxtaposition, coupled with the highest rate of teen suicide in the OECD strongly suggests New Zealand can be a tough country to grow up in, and find your feet.

-In pockets of New Zealand, especially more close-knit rural communities, there can be a strong clique-like culture, where friends are firmly friends with each other.
-Researchers from the Victoria University of Wellington have found that newcomers to our country often have difficulty assimilating to our culture, and find that making strong social connections can be a lonely process.
+In pockets of New Zealand, especially rural communities, there can be a strong clique-like culture.
+Researchers from the Victoria University of Wellington have found that newcomers to our country often have difficulty assimilating to our culture, and making those early social connections can be an arduous, and often fruitless process.

-Researchers have also noted that an overwhelming majority of Kiwi men have noticed the pressure to be emotionally resilient (tough guy) and over half find it difficult to open up emotionally and talk about their feelings.
-This mentality is influenced by the ‘Southern Bloke’ stereotype, rooted in the Pakeha settler who was a rough, rugged, stoic man, unwilling to show weakness.
-Certainly, this is clear in the male New Zealanders we revere - Sir Edmund Hilary, Richie McCaw, etc. While this is not inherently a bad thing, these attitudes coupled with any mental struggle or lingering depressive thought, make it difficult for many men to feel truly comfortable speaking up.
+Researchers also noted that an overwhelming majority of Kiwi men have subscribed to the notion of 'emotional resilience'; with over half finding it difficult to open up and talk about their feelings.
+This mentality is influenced by the ‘Southern Bloke’ stereotype, historically defined by the Pakeha settler who was a rough, stoic man, unwilling to show weakness.
+Certainly this is clear in the male New Zealanders we revere - Sir Edmund Hilary, Richie McCaw, etc. While this is not inherently a bad thing, these attitudes coupled with any mental struggle or lingering depressive thought, make it difficult for many men to feel truly comfortable speaking up.

-Despite all this, the fact remains that our country has a lot to be proud of.
-In many fields, we punch above our weight frequently, and as a nation, we’ve had to rally and get through multiple national disasters.
-Just like we've had to recuperate with the White Island disaster, the Christchurch earthquakes and more, we must take the same resilience to shake up the dark side of our culture, making it okay to talk, be emotional and vulnerable.
+Despite this, our country has a lot to be proud of.
+As an island nation, we’ve had to rally and get through multiple national disasters.
+Only recently, we've dealt with the White Island disaster, the Christchurch mosque terrorism attack, and the earthquakes.
+We must apply that same resilience to shaking up our pride; fighting for it to be okay - somewhat ironically - to be not okay.

 There are many steps we can take.
-Being aware of how our cultural landscape shapes the conversation around mental health and how we approach emotional vulnerability is the first step.
+Being aware of how our cultural landscape shapes the conversation around mental health and emotional vulnerability is the first step.

 Here are several more: